volschin/fritzbox_exporter/README.md

 ### Using docker

+The image is available as package using:
+`docker pull ghcr.io/sberk42/fritzbox_exporter/fritzbox_exporter:latest`
-First you have to build the container: `docker build --tag fritzbox-prometheus-exporter:latest .`
+or you can build the container yourself: `docker build --tag fritzbox-prometheus-exporter:latest .`

 Then start the container: